Gromov-Witten and Welschinger invariants of del Pezzo varieties: Introduction and statement of the main results

-Since the Welschinger invariants count real curves with some sign $\pm 1$, in the case where these invariants vanish, it is not clear that there exists no such real curves.
-This gives rise to one of the optimal problems in real enumerative geometry: the sharpness of the Welschinger invariants, in which one shows that the lower bounds given by these invariants can be obtained.
-The first examples of vanishing genus-0 Welschinger invariants in projective $3$-space was explored by G. Mikhalkin for rational curves of degree $4$ and then by J. Koll\'ar for any even degree, see \cite{kollar2015examples}.
-We extend Koll\'ar's results for some classes of del Pezzo varieties of dimension three, as shown in the following theorem.
+Theorem~\ref{Theorem2-W} generalizes \cite[Theorem 1]{brugalle2016pencils}.
+As a consequence, this theorem enables the computation of genus $0$ Welschinger invariants for almost all real $3$-dimensional del Pezzo varieties of degree $6$, $7$ and $8$.
+Since the Welschinger invariants count real curves with an assigned sign $\pm 1$, their vanishing does not necessarily imply the non-existence of such real curves.
+Consequently, this gives rise to the sharpness and vanishing phenomena of the Welschinger invariants, which concerns whether the lower bounds provided by these invariants are actually attained.
+The first examples demonstrating the sharpness of vanishing genus $0$ Welschinger invariants in projective threespace were explored by G.~Mikhalkin for rational curves of degree~$4$, and subsequently by J.~Koll\'ar for every even degree; see \cite{kollar2015examples}.
+We extend J.~Koll\'ar's results to certain classes of $3$-dimensional del Pezzo varieties, as established in the following theorem.